 As Google invests in JD, it will benefit Google by over 27 million newly issued ordinary shares of JD.com at an issue price of $20.29 per share.
 This is equal to $40.58 per American Depository share in the last ten working days’ volume-weighted average trading price.

-The Google JD investment partnership aims to advance retail infrastructure, providing an improved personalized shopping experience, and reducing friction in markets in Southeast Asia and other regions.
+The Google JD investment partnership aims to advance retail infrastructure, provide an improved personalized shopping experience, and reducing friction in markets in Southeast Asia and other regions.
 Reduction of friction will be greatly helped if JD succeeds in its plan to categorize items based on regions and available online sites, offering comparisons of price by different sellers.

 The earn of the shares from this partnership will see Google’s convenient product visibility in online shopping for the consumers as they expand further in its course to race Amazon while staying true to voice-powered future of eCommerce.